 Ingredient list: Look for a snack bar with around 3 grams of protein and less than 5 grams of added sugar.
 A few great choices are:

-Preparation: Unwrap and put on plate.
+Preparation: Unwrap and put on a plate.

 Why it works: Snack bars are easy and convenient.
 While they aren’t recommended for every snack, they can certainly have a place in busy families’ lives.

 Cheese of choice

 Why it works: Toddlers typically enjoy fruit and cheese, so why not pair them together for a balanced snack?